Atixx/elixir/README.md

 * correctly test services & controllers (unit tests)
 * correctly add e2e tests for all endpoints
 * add controller/service functionalites:
-  * establish uniqueness on monster, verify on creation/update
+  * establish uniqueness on monster, verify on creation/update (see below)

 * add schema/model functionalities:
-  * add gender and nationalities from permitted collection
+  * ~~add gender and nationalities from permitted collection~~
+  * ~~same for title?~~
-  * same for title?
+  * add unique validation for name (both) + title
   * test for restrictions

 ## Description

 Backend Monsters CRUD server, serving admin and public APIs

+## Technical considerations

+Gold updates should use transactions instead of `.findOneAndUpdates` due to the caveats around using validations with those functions (especially on the `$inc` operator).
+But mongo allows transactions only when a replica set is configured, which although is possible using the docker compose in the project, it goes beyond the scope of this technical challenge due to time constrains.

+Therefore to get a reliable service in this challenge, `findOneAndUpdate` was used.

 ## Installation